James Christie discusses the GFSC paper on new paths to registering a Private Investment Fund

 The proposed revisions will create the most comprehensive and flexible suite of options of any private fund regime.

-James Christie, senior client relationship manager at Oak Fund Services, said: “The proposal to enhance the PIF fund regime is a welcome development to the funds space in Guernsey.
+James Christie, Director, Client relations – Fund and Corporate services, said: “The proposal to enhance the PIF fund regime is a welcome development to the funds space in Guernsey.
 Following the introduction of the PIF in 2016 we have seen high levels of interest and uptake by fund managers and I am confident the proposed new rules will make the Guernsey PIF even more attractive to new and existing promoters.”

 The proposal to introduce the new rules is open for consultation until the end of January 2021.